-Canada lynx (Lynx canadensis) Subspecies (lower classifications)
+Canada Lynx (Lynx canadensis) Subspecies

-Canada Lynx (Lynx canadensis) Conservation
+Canada Lynx Conservation

 The following organizations are involved in protecting the Canada Lynx by ensuring harvesting is sustainable in Canada, and to mitigate further declines due to excessive trapping, habitat destruction and fragmentation in its southern range.

 International Society for Endangered Cats - Canadian Cats